Resource-Efficient Neural Networks for Embedded Systems: Background

 \subsubsection{AlexNet}

-The AlexNet architecture \citep{Krizhevsky2012} was the first work to show that DNNs are capable of improving performance over conventional hand crafted computer vision techniques by achieving 16.4\% Top-5 error on the ILSVRC12 challenge --- an improvement of approximately 10\% absolute error compared to the second best approach in the challenge which relied on well-established computer vision techniques.
-This most influential work essentially started the advent of DNNs, which can be seen from the fact that DNNs have spread over virtually any scientific field and achieved improved performances over well-established methods in the respective fields.
+The AlexNet architecture \citep{Krizhevsky2012} was the first work to show that DNNs are capable of improving performance over conventional hand crafted computer vision techniques by achieving 16.4\% Top-5 error on the ILSVRC12 challenge---an improvement of approximately 10\% absolute error compared to the second best approach in the challenge which relied on well-established computer vision techniques.
+This most influential work essentially started the advent of DNNs, which have since spread to virtually all scientific domains, often achieving improvements over well-established methods in their respective fields.

-The architecture consists of eight layers --- five convolutional layers followed by three fully connected layers.
+The architecture consists of eight layers---five convolutional layers followed by three fully connected layers.
 AlexNet was designed to optimally utilize the available hardware at that time rather than following some clear design principle.
 This involves the choice of heterogeneous window sizes $K_w \times K_h$ and seemingly arbitrary numbers of channels per layer $C$.
-Furthermore, convolutions are performed in two parallel paths to facilitate the training on two GPUs.
+Furthermore, convolutions are performed in two parallel paths (i.e., grouped convolutions; see Section \ref{sec:literature_architecture_design}) to facilitate the training on two GPUs.